Here Are 4 Life Insurance Options If You Have Bipolar Disorder | We Discuss The Options And How You Can Get Approved!

 The type of bipolar disorder matters as well.
 Some life insurance carriers lump all bipolar disorders together.
 We usually don’t want to work with those carriers that do that.
 It shows they don’t know how to properly underwrite your health condition.

 As we have said, no worries.
 We likely can still help you obtain some level of life insurance.
+The best thing to do is contact us and let us know your situation.

 So, What Does Fully Underwritten Life Insurance Mean For People With Bipolar Disorder?

-OK, we went through a lot.
-But, isn’t good to see what is involved in the underwriting process?
+OK, we went through a lot, even more so than the average agent (we aim to be transparent and set the proper expectations).
+But isn’t it good to see what is involved in the underwriting process?
+So, what does this all mean?

 Well, if you want more than $100,000 of life insurance, say $500,000, then you will have an involved underwriting process.
 But, that is OK.
 Most people have to go through paramedical exams and explain their health history.

 Moreover, the carriers see all that through databases like the prescription drug database.

 Based on what I described, here’s a table that shows potential ratings for your situation: